-In a network, a race condition may occur if two users attempt to access an available channel at the same instant, and neither computer receives notification that the channel is occupied before the system grants access.
-Statistically, this sort of coincidence is most likely to occur in networks having long lag times, such as those that use geostationary satellites.
+In a network, a race condition may occur if two users attempt to access an available channel at the same instant, and neither computer receives notification the channel is occupied before the system grants access.
+Statistically, this kind of coincidence will most likely occur in networks with long lag times, such as those that use geostationary satellites.
 To prevent such a race condition from developing, a priority scheme must be devised.
 For example, the subscriber whose username begins with the earlier letter of the alphabet (or the lower numeral) may get priority by default when two subscribers attempt to access the system within a prescribed increment of time.
 Hackers can take advantage of race-condition vulnerabilities to gain unauthorized access to networks.

 Continue Reading About race condition

 How can a race condition be detected and corrected?